gervguerrero/Azure-Cloud-Honeynet-SOC-Lab/README.md

 **Risk:**  Remote Login available to threat actors brute forcing into publicly exposed Virtual Machines, and public access/viewing of our Blob Storage and Key Vault.

-To see a detailed process on following the Incident Response Process using Microsoft Sentinel covering NIST 800-61 (Incident Management Lifecycle) for this project, Click Here (PLACEHOLDER)
+To see a detailed process on following the Incident Response Process using Microsoft Sentinel covering NIST 800-61 (Incident Management Lifecycle) for this project, Click Here [Azure-Cloud-Honeynet-SOC-Lab-Incident-Response-Investigation](https://github.com/gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Incident-Response-Investigation)

 </br>